Findera taps a database of 133 million records to connect professionals

 Findera taps in-house graph search technology to learn the relationships between people and companies, Daligault explained, spread across 133 million people, 60 million profiles, 12 billion data points, and 4 million businesses.
 The bulk of the listings data comes from public sources on the web and user contributions, plus a few proprietary databases to which Findera has exclusive access.

-The user interface is a bit barebones at the moment, but it currently lets you filter people by their employer and industry.
+The user interface is a bit barebones at the moment, but it currently lets you filter people by employer and industry.
 That’s just the tip of the iceberg, however: You can drill down by department, position, and the amount of time they’ve spent in said department and position, or even company size, last funding amount range, and last funding round date.

 Searching a name pulls up a list of candidates and their current places of work; queries take just a few milliseconds.
-Each has an associated profile containing the person’s work history, an email address scraped from public records, and an export tool that lets you add as many names as you’d like to a contact list.
+Each result has an associated profile containing the person’s work history, an email address scraped from public records, and an export tool that lets you add as many names as you’d like to a contact list.

 You won’t necessarily see the same results each time.
 Thanks to a bit of algorithmic cleverness on the backend, Findera learns over time what you might be looking for and tunes the relevancy of results.